szulf/dotfiles/README.md

 switched to arch ):
 because of chatgpt

+back on i3 :D

+now with gnu stow

 ## consists of
-- setup scripts
+- setup script
 - nvim config
-- hyprland config
-- waybar config
-- rofi config
 - zsh and oh-my-posh config

-## todo
-- timeshift and btrfs for backups
-- sleep mode(screen saver)
-- put the hurmit font in a package
+- tmux config
+- i3 config
+- alacritty config